manidlou/node-klaw-sync/README.md

 _**filter based on stats**_

-Here `traverseAll` option is required since we still want to read all directories even if they don't pass the `filter` function, to see if their contents do pass the `filter` function.
+Here `traverseAll` option is required since we still want to read all subdirectories even if they don't pass the `filter` function, to see if their contents do pass the `filter` function.

 ```js
 const klawSync = require('klaw-sync')